 Sims traveled to California by bus to find his ex-girlfriend and two children, and Sims subsequently was arrested.
 He confessed to killing Officer Stafford; however, he said that the act was in self-defense.
 Sims waived extradition and was returned to Florida to stand trial.

-Charles B. Stafford park on East Drive was name after the fallen officer as a memorial.
+Charles B. Stafford park on East Drive was named after the fallen officer as a memorial.